The High Quality of Moroccan Olive Oil: a project

 How to make the best Olive oil – a Success Story with a Permaculture Approach

 In an arid region south of Morphou in Cyprus, French environmental engineer Nicolas Netien manufactures the organic olive oil with the highest concentrations of phenolic compounds ever recorded.
 And this award-winning oil has a whopping 3,760mg/kg of polyphenols, more than fifteen times the 250mg/kg stipulated by the EU labelling regulation.
 Phenolic compounds are great at battling diseases such as cancer and heart disease because they are antioxidants and radical scavengers.
-The quality of oil can be tested with www.aristoleo.com/aristoleo-test-kit/ which can test 10 olive oil samples.
+The quality of oil can be tested with an Aristoleo test kit which can test 10 olive oil samples.

 A successful production depends on the climate and agricultural practices.
 It took Netien some time to figure out how to get the agricultural practices right, and much research and analysis.